 In June 2015, the Company, AM Technology, AirMedia Shengshi, which is the Company's VIE in China as well as the controlling shareholder of AirMedia Group Co., Ltd. ("AM Advertising,"), and Mr. Herman Guo, who is registered shareholder of AM Advertising under PRC law entered into a definitive agreement with Beijing Longde Wenchuang Fund Management Co., Ltd. ("Longde Wenchuang" or the "Buyer") to sell 75% equity interest of AM Advertising for a consideration of RMB2.1 billion (equivalent to \$302.4) in cash.
 As part of the transaction, the Company effected an internal business reorganization and transferred all its media business in airports (excluding digital TV screens in airports and TV-attached digital frames) and all billboard and LED media business outside of airports (excluding gas station media network and digital TV screens on airplanes) to AM Advertising to form the target business to be sold (the "Target Business") and transferred its other business out of AM Advertising.
 To effectuate the sale, the Company rem.
 Whatoved the VIE structure with respect to AM Advertising.
 The change in the equity ownership of AM Advertising was registered with the local branch of the State Administration for Industry and Commerce, or the SAIC, in December 2015.
-Since then, there have been other investors invested in AM Advertising, the Company now holds approximately 20.18% equity interest in AM Advertising and has ceased to consolidate the results of AM Advertising since December 2015.
+Since then, there have been other investors invested in AM Advertising since December 2015.

-In December 2015, Longde Wenchuang transferred 46.43% equity interest of AM Advertising to Beijing Culture Center Construction Development Fund (LLP) ("Culture Center", together with Longde Wenchuang, the "Buyers").
+In December 2015, Longde Wenchuang transferred 46.43% equity interest of AM Advertising to Beijing Culture Center Construction Development Fund (LLP) ("Culture Center ", together with Longde Wenchuang, the "Buyers").
 Longde Wenchuang retained 28.57% equity interest of AM Advertising.